 Deteriorated Flashing

-Flashing is a protective layer of metal installed around penetrations on your roof to prevent rainwater from getting into the areas where it could cause damage.
-This includes chimneys, vents, skylights, and more.
+Flashing is a protective layer of metal installed around penetrations on your roof to prevent rainwater from entering areas where it could cause damage.
+This includes chimneys, vents, skylights, and other similar features.

 Flashing also helps to direct runoff water away from your home’s foundation, which can help prevent flooding and leaks.
 If your flashing deteriorates, it might need to be repaired or replaced to protect your home and the foundation.